Rush Rush (Paula Abdul song)

-"Rush Rush" is a song by American recording artist Paula Abdul, taken from her second studio album, Spellbound (1991).
+"Rush Rush" is a song by American singer Paula Abdul, taken from her second studio album, Spellbound (1991).
 It was released on April 24, 1991, by Virgin Records as the lead single from the album.
 Written by Peter Lord and produced by Peter Lord and V. Jeffrey Smith (both members of the Family Stand), the song achieved success in the United States, where it topped the Billboard Hot 100, and became a worldwide hit.

 Background

 "Rush Rush" was a departure for Abdul stylistically, as it was her first ballad released as a single, following the six uptempo singles from her debut LP.
 Lyrically, "Rush Rush" is about the desire for a lover who will give their all in a relationship.

 First presented to Abdul as a demo by the Family Stand in 1990, she became intent on it becoming Spellbound's first single.
 In late 1990 at Studio Masters, Abdul laid down a scratch vocal for the track, which was never intended to make it to the song's final mix.
 However, the producers felt that its unpolished sound was needed to give the song its ingenuous tone, to match its subject matter and accompanying promotional video clip.
 The scratch vocal ended up on the final cut in March 1991.